gauravguptagtm/ansible-kubeadm/README.md

 # Usage

 Add the system information gathered above into a file called `hosts`.
+You must have connectivity between all the nodes.
+We can use Multi-Cloud to launch the instance also either for master or slave node.
 For example:
 ```
 [master]
 #ip_of_master_node